Video Lecture

 Q.7

-Consider three identical metal spheres A, B and C. Spheres A carries charge + 6q and sphere B carries charge – 3 Sphere C carries no charge.
-Spheres A and B are touched together and then separated.
-Sphere C is then touched to sphere A and separated from it.
-Finally the sphere C is touched to sphere B and separated from it.
-Find the final charge on the sphere C.
+Consider three identical metal spheres A(0,0), B(1,0) and C(2,0).
+Spheres A carries charge + 6q and sphere B carries charge – 2q Sphere C carries no charge.
+IF firstly spheres A and B are touched together through a wire and then A and C are touched through a wire .
+Choose the wrong statement

 Q.8